Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Main Results

-The impossibility of accomplishing the LRA task hence assures the presence of conditional nonlocality in the set $\mathcal{S}$.
-It is intuitive that the phenomenon \textit{conditional nonlocality} is stronger than the nonlocal feature of local state discrimination, which is proven to be true in Theorem \ref{t1}.
-On the other hand, there exist \textit{conditional nonlocal} sets that can be conclusively distinguished under LOCC, with non-zero probability (see Proposition \ref{p2}).
-Interestingly, while the other existing nonlocal feature of quantum state discrimination holds true even for product states \cite{bennett1999quantum, rinaldis2004distinguishability, niset2006multipartite, feng2009characterizing, zhang2014nonlocality, xu2017local, halder2018several, halder2019strong, rout2021multiparty}, \textit{conditional nonlocality} necessarily require the presence of entanglement.
-However, we find that the relation is more involved since there exist sets that exhibit more (conditional) nonlocality with less entanglement (see Proposition \ref{p1}). \textit{Results.}-- We will start by comparing the possibility of LRA with respect to LOCC discrimination of a given set of orthogonal quantum states. \begin{theorem} Perfect LOCC discrimination of a set of quantum states implies their perfect local random authentication, while the converse is not true. \end{theorem} \begin{proof} Suppose the set $\mathcal{S}:=\{\ket{\psi_i}\}_{i=1}^N$ of orthogonal quantum states can be discriminated under LOCC.
+With the introduction of the task LRA, one may immediately tempted to ask about its strength with respect to the traditional notion of state discrimination.
+Although intuitive, in the following we will first note that \begin{theorem} Perfect LOCC discrimination of a set of quantum states implies their perfect local random authentication, while the converse is not true. \end{theorem} \begin{proof} The fact that perfect LOCC discrimination implies perfect LRA is obvious.
+Suppose the set $\mathcal{S}:=\{\ket{\psi_i}\}_{i=1}^N$ of orthogonal quantum states can be discriminated under LOCC.
 Therefore, by identifying the unknown state (say, $\ket{\psi_k}$) given from the set $\mathcal{S}$, the separated parties can answer any of the $N$-possible authentication questions.
 In particular, their answer will be $0$ for every $\mathcal{Q}_{j\neq k}$ and $1$ for $\mathcal{Q}_k$.

 To show that the converse does not hold true, we will consider the following example: